 - Generally, most Cavapoos are medium energy dogs.

 - They will need between 30 and 60 minutes of daily exercise.

 - He is a small to medium-sized dog who can adapt to apartment living if required.

-- The Cavapoo he would rather have access to a backyard for regular playtime.
+- They will prefer access to a backyard for regular playtime.

 - He is a low shedder, with lower grooming requirements.

 - He is not entirely hypoallergenic, so they are not suitable for owners with allergies.

 - They will need daily grooming to ensure that their curls do not become matted.

 - He is quite easily trainable and is suited to a first-time dog owner.